NareshLokhande/BitCapro/README.md

-# Approvia — Intelligent Investment Request Management Platform
+# BitCapro — Intelligent Investment Request Management Platform

-Approvia is a comprehensive, AI-enhanced investment request and approval platform designed for modern finance, ESG, and operations teams.
+BitCapro is a comprehensive, AI-enhanced investment request and approval platform designed for modern finance, ESG, and operations teams.
 It transforms traditional spreadsheet-based workflows into intelligent, data-driven decision-making systems with real-time analytics, automated approvals, and comprehensive compliance tracking.

 🚀 **Production-ready, mobile-first, and enterprise-grade solution for CapEx + OpEx lifecycle management.**